iqtree/iqtree.github.io/doc/Substitution-Models.md

 Except for `GTR2` that has unequal state frequencies, all other models have equal state frequencies.

+In AliSim, to simulate morphological alignments, you should specify the number of states by `-st MORPH{<NUM_STATES>}` as the following example.
+By default, the number of states for morphological data is 32.

+    iqtree2 --alisim MK_1000 -t example.phy.treefile -m "MK" -st MORPH{20}

 >**TIP**: If morphological alignments do not contain constant sites (typically the case), then [an ascertainment bias correction model (`+ASC`)](#ascertainment-bias-correction) should be applied to correct the branch lengths for the absence of constant sites.
 {: .tip}